tilltmk/comitto/README.md

 # Comitto

-Automatisierte Git-Commits mit KI-generierten Commit-Nachrichten
+Automated Git Commits with AI-generated Commit Messages

-## Funktionen
+## Features

-- **Automatische Commits**: Überwacht Dateiänderungen und führt automatisch Commits durch
+- **Automatic Commits**: Monitors file changes and performs commits automatically
-- **KI-generierte Commit-Nachrichten**: Nutzt OpenAI, Anthropic Claude oder Ollama
+- **AI-generated Commit Messages**: Uses OpenAI, Anthropic Claude or Ollama
-- **Visuelle Status-Anzeige**: Fortschrittsbalken und detailliertes Feedback während des Commit-Prozesses
+- **Visual Status Display**: Progress bar and detailed feedback during the commit process
-- **Konfigurierbare Auslöser**: Steuern Sie, wann Commits ausgeführt werden sollen
+- **Configurable Triggers**: Control when commits should be executed
-- **Dashboard**: Übersichtliche Darstellung der Aktivitäten und Einstellungen
+- **Dashboard**: Clear presentation of activities and settings
-- **VSCode-Integration**: Vollständig in die IDE integriert
+- **VSCode Integration**: Fully integrated into the IDE

 ## Installation

-1. Installieren Sie die Erweiterung über den VSCode Marketplace
+1. Install the extension via the VSCode Marketplace
-2. Konfigurieren Sie Ihren bevorzugten KI-Provider
+2. Configure your preferred AI provider
-3. Aktivieren Sie die automatischen Commits
+3. Activate automatic commits

-## Konfiguration
+## Configuration

-### KI-Provider
+### AI Providers

-- **OpenAI**: API-Schlüssel erforderlich
+- **OpenAI**: API key required
-- **Anthropic Claude**: API-Schlüssel erforderlich
+- **Anthropic Claude**: API key required
-- **Ollama**: Lokale Installation ohne API-Schlüssel
+- **Ollama**: Local installation without API key

-### Auslöser
+### Triggers

-- Bei Dateispeicherung
+- On file save
-- In regelmäßigen Intervallen
+- At regular intervals
-- Bei Erreichen einer bestimmten Anzahl von Änderungen
+- When reaching a certain number of changes

-## Nutzung
+## Usage

-- Statusleiste zeigt den aktuellen Status und Fortschritt an
+- Status bar shows current status and progress
-- Seitenleistenansicht mit Status, Schnellaktionen und Einstellungen
+- Sidebar view with status, quick actions and settings
-- Dashboard für detaillierte Übersicht und Konfiguration
+- Dashboard for detailed overview and configuration

-## Version 2.1.0 (Neu)
+## Version 2.1.0 (New)

-- Verbesserte Statusleiste mit visuellem Fortschrittsbalken
+- Improved status bar with visual progress indicator
-- Verbesserte Fehlerbehandlung für alle KI-Provider
+- Enhanced error handling for all AI providers
-- Visuelles Feedback während der Commit-Generierung
+- Visual feedback during commit generation
-- Bessere Modellauswahl für OpenAI mit Icons und Kategorien
+- Better model selection for OpenAI with icons and categories

 ## Support

-Bei Fragen oder Problemen erstellen Sie bitte ein Issue im GitHub-Repository.
+For questions or issues, please create an issue in the GitHub repository.